toni5rovic/npfl120/hw06-delex-parsing/report.md

 # Conclusion

-- Using UDPipe Turkish model instead of training our own doesn't help.
+Using UDPipe Turkish model instead of training our own doesn't help.
 This is expected since the UDPipe model probably uses lexical data along with other features.
 While in our case, we create the delexicalized model which is trained without looking at the word forms.
-In some other language pair, we could expect usual model to be better, but in the case of Turkish-Kazakh pair it is impossible to have the same word forms or even morphemes because the scripts used in these two languages are different.
+In some other language pair, we could expect usual model to be better, but in the case of Turkish-Kazakh pair it is impossible to have the same word forms or even morphemes because the scripts used in these two languages are different (cyrillic vs. latin).

-- The 3rd approach is the best.
+The 3rd approach is the best.
 Using Turkish trained parser to parse Kazakh data first and then use it for training Kazakh's own model helps a lot.
 The accuracy that we get in this case is much higher than in the previous two approaches.